 - USPSTF A&B Recommendations

-- Clinical algorithm flowcharts for screening: This set of documents translates screening guidance and clinical considerations from the USPSTF into a decision tree format to help outline steps in the testing continuum from beginning to end and allow you to help clarify team member roles at each step of the process.
+- Clinical algorithm flowcharts for screening: This set of documents translates screening guidance and clinical considerations from the USPSTF and CDC into a decision tree format to guide implementation.

 Resources to streamline the testing cascade

-- Streamlined testing cascade: This set of infographics outlines the testing cascade for each infectious disease in this toolkit for both community health centers and emergency departments, including opportunities to optimize screening, and can be used to help clarify care team member roles at each step as well as define a clear post-test protocol.
+- Streamlined testing cascade: This set of infographics outlines the testing cascade for infectious diseases covered in this toolkit for both community health centers and emergency departments, including opportunities to optimize screening, and can be used to help clarify care team member roles at each step as well as define a clear post-test protocol.

 - Community Health Center: